SusanneJandl/bachelors_thesis/chapters/1-intro.typ

 Scientific literature is reviewed to identify the state of the art in the field of offline AI applications and their performance optimization.
 To provide practical insights into the topic, the theoretical findings are compared to the project results.

-To incorporate project-based data, tests with measurable results are defined and carried out.
+To retrieve project-based data, tests with measurable results are defined and carried out.
 The results are analyzed as part of the thesis and supported by theoretical findings from literature research, ensuring a well-rounded and reliable evaluation.

 The most important results of the performed tests are the response time, and the accuracy and quality of the chatbot's responses.
-Tests are done on devices with different hardware specifications, such as a Windows PC with 8 GB of RAM, and a Windows PC with 32 GB of RAM.
+Tests are done on devices with different hardware specifications, such as a Windows PCs with 8 and 4 GB of RAM, and a Windows PC with 32 GB of RAM.

 == #titles.scope <sec:scope>

 The scope of this thesis is limited to optimizing the performance of local AI applications by integrating and evaluating existing AI models.
 No new AI models are created or trained from scratch.
-Given the vast number of pre-trained models available, which continue to improve and expand daily, developing a custom model would be neither practical nor competitive.
+Given the huge number of pre-trained models available and their continuous improvement, developing a custom model would be neither practical nor competitive.
 Without extensive experience in AI model training and appropriate hardware, it is highly unlikely that any self-trained model would achieve results comparable to those of established ones.
 Instead, the focus remains on selecting pre-trained models, and providing an implementation that allows them to run efficiently on consumer-grade hardware.
-Similarly, while quantization is a key factor in model optimization, this thesis does not include performing quantization itself.
+Similarly, while quantization is a key factor in model optimization, this thesis does not include the process of quantization itself.
 Instead, it examines how different pre-quantized versions of the same model affect performance under various hardware constraints.
-The aim is to analyze and compare existing models with different quantization rather than modifying or re-quantizing models directly.
+The aim is to analyze and compare existing models with different quantization rather than modifying models directly.
-By maintaining this focus, the thesis ensures a practical and achievable approach to enhancing offline AI applications while leveraging the strengths of available technology.
+By keeping this focus, the thesis ensures a practical and achievable approach to enhancing offline AI applications while leveraging the strengths of available technology.

 == #titles.structure <sec:structure>
  @cha:background (#ref(<cha:background>, form:"page") ff) includes background information on the key concepts and technologies used in the thesis, such as Large Language Models (LLMs) and Retrieval Augmented Generation (RAG) and gives basic information about tools and libraries used in the project.